BeeKingg/Scraper-BeeKing/README.md

 ~~(yet)~~ another my.telegram.org scrapper inside Telegram.

 ### ⚠ Legal Disclaimer 🚸
-please treat your APP ID and API HASH with care, and ensure that they do not fall into wrong hands.
+Please treat your APP ID and API HASH with care, and ensure that they do not fall into wrong hands.

 **Telegram said**: __It is forbidden to pass this value to third parties__.